phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.0.6 - unit conversion hotfix

+* When requesting unit conversion from the frontend, astropy will now raise an error if the units are not compatible.

 ### 2.0.5 - semi-detached hotfix

 * Fixed bug in which importing a PHOEBE legacy file of a semi-detached system failed to set the correct potential for the star filling its roche lobe.
 This only affects the importer itself.